gitaroktato/cucumber-toxiproxy-example/README.md

 docker-compose exec redis redis-cli -h toxiproxy
 ```

-# Test design
+# Draft
-- Don't run the service and the tests in the same process.
+- Don't run the service and the tests in the same process
+- Benefits of testing with the whole network stack

 # Conclusion
 This method allows fine-grained failure scenarios that are clear for everyone.
 Assumptions made locally can be verified with another environment by reconfiguring ToxyiProxy to see if they still stand.